khacoder/canuck-cp/readme.txt

 = Is there theme documentation or tutorials available? =
 * The theme documentation is available in Appearance->Canuck.
-* Theme toutorials are available at the author site kevinsspace.ca.
+* Theme toutorials are not presently available.

 == Changelog ==
 * see changelog.txt supplied with the theme